Virtualization-projects/panamax-ui-wiki/FAQs.md

 ##### How can I easily see all of the Public Panamax Templates

-You can see them in the [Panamax Public Templates repository](https://github.com/CenturyLinkLabs/panamax-public-templates).
-Or from within Panamax simply search for: **all**
+You can see them in the [Panamax Public Templates repository](https://github.com/CenturyLinkLabs/panamax-public-templates) or from within Panamax by doing a search for: **all**